nanikjava/articles/content/post/containers.md

 ![WhatIsContainerD](/media/containerd/what_is_containerd.png)

+* Understand what is and isn't provide inside containerd.
+This [document](https://containerd.io/scope/) provide the full scope of the project

+* History [background](https://github.com/containerd/containerd/issues/362) on the reason why networking was left out from containerd

 * **containerd-shim** -- After runc runs the container, it exits (allowing us to not have any long-running processes responsible for our containers).
 The shim is the component which sits between containerd and runc to facilitate this.
 Containers does not died when dockerd orcontainerd died as it is 'attached' to the containerd-shim process.
 The containerd-shim process job is to monitor stdin(out) and report back the error code returned from exiting the container

 * Some of containerd Makefile task: